-- (ab) Maximising recovery of (or contribution to) the capital component (depreciation and return) of applicable FCC and NCC, in proportion to relative consumption of ARTC Assets. - (ac) Subject to subsection 6.2(iv)(ad), no there will be no recovery of (or contribution to) the capital cost associated with Contributed Assets. - (ad) Where another Access Holder elects to utilise the Additional Capacity made available through Contributed Assets, maximising recovery from that access holder of (or contribution to) the capital cost associated with Contributed Assets, determined with reference to the useful life of the contributed assets and Rate of Return approved under the Undertaking, in proportion to relative consumption of Contributed Assets. - (B) The Contributor will not recover the capital cost associated with Contributed Assets except where another access holder elects to utilise the capacity made available through the Contributed Assets, in which case the recovery of capital cost associated with Contributed Assets will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (C) The Contributor will receive priority in the allocation of Additional Capacity made available through Contributed Assets. - (h) Other than the principles at sections 6.2(g)(i)-(ii) and section 6.2(g)(iv)(A)(ac), ARTC and the Contributor may agree to depart from the principles set out in section 6.2(g) to apply to the equitable form of reconciliation.
+- (A) ARTC will have regard to the following objectives in determining Charges for relevant Pricing Zone: - (aa) Maximising recovery of (or contribution to) the non-capital component (operating expenditure) of applicable FCC and NCC, in proportion to relative consumption of Combined Assets. - (ab) Maximising recovery of (or contribution to) the capital component (depreciation and return) of applicable FCC and NCC, in proportion to relative consumption of ARTC Assets. - (ac) Subject to subsection 6.2(iv)(ad), no there will be no recovery of (or contribution to) the capital cost associated with Contributed Assets. - (ad)Where another Access Holder elects to utilise the Additional Capacity made available through Contributed Assets, maximising recovery from that access holder of (or contribution to) the capital cost associated with Contributed Assets, determined with reference to the useful life of the contributed assets and Rate of Return approved under the Undertaking, in proportion to relative consumption of Contributed Assets. - (B) The Contributor will not recover the capital cost associated with Contributed Assets except where another access holder elects to utilise the capacity made available through the Contributed Assets, in which case the recovery of capital cost associated with Contributed Assets will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (C) The Contributor will receive priority in the allocation of Additional Capacity made available through Contributed Assets. - (h) Additional Capacity sought by Applicants may be governed by separate agreements outside of the Indicative Access Holder Agreement forming part of the Undertaking.
+Other than the principles at sections 6.2(g)(i)-(ii) and section 6.2(g)(iv)(A)(ac), ARTC and the Contributor may agree to depart from the principles set out in section 6.2(g) to apply to the equitable form of reconciliation.